Bromgard/rcblack/Gisla_saga/Gisla_3.md

 [↩](#a7)

 <a name="myfootnote8" id="f8">8</a>:
- _norðr_ is a noteworthy improvement of _suðr_ in M, c.f. &sect; 1 and the reading from S: _þeir Gísli roá norðr fyrir land ok stefna til Flúðuness_.
+ _norðr_ is a notable improvement of _suðr_ in M, c.f. &sect; 1 and the reading from S: _þeir Gísli roá norðr fyrir land ok stefna til Flúðuness_.
 [↩](#a8)